GoudanHan/APLAS2022/README.md

 <h3 id ="models" > Calculate models' accruacies </h3>
-To run the notebook using either method, the user requires to provide the names of model and task under cells 3 and 4.
+To run the notebook using either method, the user requires to provide the name of model and task under cell 3 and 4.
 Legal inputs are specified as in the following table:

 <table align="center">
   <tr>